pkrumins/nodejs-proxy/config/readme.txt

 1) redirect => will issue a 301 to the browser
 2) proxyto  => will lead to a "regular" reverse proxying
 3) default is to proxy
+Note that user authentication is *always* performed **before**.
+See bellow for more informations on athentication

+It is also possible to specify authorization criterion.
+This is done using the "Basic" http authentication scheme as defined in RFC 2617.
+"Digest" is not (yet ?) supported.
+Since this reverse proxy is not seen by the useragent as a real proxy, we can not use proxy-authenticate.
+This is sad because it prevents you from dong http authentication on the other side as soon as you do not use the same credentials.
+Passwords SHALL be written un-encrypted at the moment.
+If you are planing on doing authentication on the application side, please do not use this feature as it will break it !

 NOTA: only http is supported, no HTTPS yet